No Tags Found!

 3. Aligning employee needs and abilities with career opportunities.

 Many employees are often uncertain as to the type of work that would suit them best.
-By helping and providing some of the self-evaluation instruments already discussed above, the organisation can assist individuals in determining their primary interests and basic aptitudes to perform different types of work.
+By helping and providing some of the self-evaluation instruments already discussed above, the organization can assist individuals in determining their primary interests and basic aptitudes to perform different types of work.

-Because all employees have definite career needs, there is a need for the organisation to chart specific career paths through the organisation for the information of employees.
+Because all employees have definite career needs, there is a need for the organization to chart specific career paths through the organization for the information of employees.
 In jobs where there are only limited opportunities for significant progression, this should be identified and made known to possible applications so that only those employees who are heavily inclined towards security and who are not overly ambitious may find these jobs to be highly acceptable.

 Employees should be told what types of jobs are available now and in the immediate future, as well as in the medium and long-term.
 Information on the actual duties of these jobs, as well as the skills required and the type of training and development opportunities available for employees to acquire these skills should also be provided.
-Employees should be aware of how they can become eligible for training and development programmes and their selection criteria.
+Employees should be aware of how they can become eligible for training and development programs and their selection criteria.
 It is also important for employees to know what jobs lead to other employment, that is, the career paths available.

-* The writer is with O.D.
+*The writer is with O.D.
 Management Consultants Sdn Bhd where he conducts a wide variety of management and supervisory courses on an in-house basis.
 This article is extracted from "Planning, Recruiting and Selecting Human Resources" published by Federal Publications Sdn Bhd.
-Part one of this article appeared on Saturday December 5, 1998.*
+Part one of this article appeared on Saturday, December 5, 1998.*

 From India, Bahadurgarh